ramanyazdi/Euler/README.md

 Find the thirteen adjacent digits in the 1000-digit number that have the greatest product.
 What is the value of this product?

+Problem 9:

+There exists exactly one Pythagorean triplet for which a + b + c = 1000.
+Find the product abc.